 33. KIMCHI-BOKKEUM-BAP (김치 볶음밥) is a combination of three common food terms we learned today.
 Can you guess what it means in English?
 That's right, it's kimchi fried rice!

-Wow!
-I feel like I just ate a 35-course meal.
+Wow, I feel like I just ate a 35-course meal just by looking at all these food photos!
 The featured dishes are only a portion of Korean cuisine.
 We focused on teaching you the common words to build your food foundation.